Agenda

 Brian Tomkins

-Global head of commercial cards, HSBC
+Managing director, global head of commercial cards, global payments solutions HSBC

 Brian Tomkins

-Global head of commercial cards, HSBC
+Managing director, global head of commercial cards, global payments solutions HSBC

 -